tcoulter/jockeyjs/README.md

 });
 ```

-Sending events from Javascript to iOS
+Sending events from JavaScript to iOS
 -------------------------------------
-Similar to iOS above, Jockey's Javascript library lets you pass events from your Javascript application to your iOS app.
+Similar to iOS above, Jockey's JavaScript library lets you pass events from your JavaScript application to your iOS app.

 ```javascript
 // Send an event to iOS.